 Thus, the 3D visualisations produced from the data in GIS may help to educate stakeholders about the drill and blast process and alleviate concerns over the project.

-The Lam Tin Tunnel will be a dual two lane highway connecting the districts of Tseung Kwan O and East Kowloon.
-To improve transport accessibility around Tseung Kwan O Aurecon is also working on the Lam Tin Tunnel – Tseung Kwan O Interchange.
-This elevated interchange over the sea will connect the district to Lam Tin Tunnel.
+Tseung Kwan O – Lam Tin Tunnel will be a dual two lane highway connecting the districts of Tseung Kwan O and East Kowloon.
+To improve transport accessibility around Tseung Kwan O Aurecon is also working on the TKO-LTT – TKO Interchange and Associated Works (Contract NE/2017/01).
+This elevated interchange over the sea will connect the district to Tseung Kwan O – Lam Tin Tunnel.
 These two projects are a vital part of forming a new strategic route network for the citizens of Hong Kong.